cloudmesh-community/sp20-516-230/notebook.md

 * Ran py tests on Azure and currently working through errors.
 * Updated read me file in volume project, adding documentation for Azure.
 * Attended lecture & additional group meeting.
+* Met with professor to research cloudmesh issue on my machine - it was due to a capital letter being used rather than lowercase.
 * 15 hours

 ## Week Fri 04/10/20 - 04/17/20